BigDataFraudAnalytics/KUL-MBE-2023/README.md

 - EBIT -- Earnings before interest and taxes over total assets
 - issue -- Actual issuance
 - bm -- Book-to-market
+##  Acknowledgments
+We extend our gratitude to (BAO et al., 2020) for providing the dataset and essential resources that contributed to the successful completion of our research.

+- BAO, Y., KE, B., LI, B., YU, Y. J., & ZHANG, J. (2020).
+Detecting Accounting Fraud in Publicly Traded U.S. Firms Using a Machine Learning Approach.
+Journal of Accounting Research, 58(1), 199–235. https://doi.org/10.1111/1475-679x.12292